|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

 Vice President for Finance and Administration

-This policy provides for consistent compensation to employees for certain expenses of their relocation for employment at Ohio university.
+This policy provides for consistent compensation to employees for certain relocation expenses related to their relocation to Ohio for employment at Ohio university.

 Regular appointments with FTE level of 0.75 or greater (as defined in policy 40.106).